 The Airside Operations Officers conduct animal harassment and dispersal.
-Techniques include the use vehicle lights, sirens and horns.
+Techniques include the use vehicle lights, sirens, firearms (live-shot and pyro techniques) horns.
 If this technique does not have the desired effect qualified contractors are engaged to remove/trap/cull nuisance animals as a last resort.